dotRP/dotRP_Docs/machsvending.md

 - Low Stock Blips
 - From the job menu or boss pc, get the locations of all machines with a low stock to show on your map
 - Works out the box with the ***Default*** GTA Vending props: Coffee Machine, Fixed Coffee Carts , Sprunk & Cola, Snacks, Raine Water, Slush Machines and most water coolers
+- Theft - People can break into the machines and steal money
+  Minigame - Works with some hacking/lockpick minigames
+- Police Notify ***Function*** - A Function for you to implement a dispatch / PD notification, works out the box with CORE_DISPATCH

 ## Video